gmukherjee/gmukherjee.github.io/Research.md

 layout: default
 ---

-<font color="lightgray">Articles are roughly ordered here by timeline of completion of the projects. </font>
+<font color="lightgray">Articles are roughly ordered here by timeline of completion/submission of the first draft of the projects. </font>

 > _&#8226; <a href='http://www.pnas.org/content/109/50/20667.abstract'><em>Innate immune response to homologous rotavirus infection in the small intestinal villous epithelium at single-cell resolution</em></a>.
 Proceedings of the National Academy of Sciences, 109.50 (2012): 20667-20672; With Greenberg lab from Palo Alto VA health care and Stanford Medical School._